johanberntsson/PunyInform/README.md

 ## Status

 There is a rudimentary parser in place.
-The verbs GO, LOOK, EXAMINE, INVENTORY, TAKE, DROP and QUIT work.
+The verbs GO, LOOK, EXAMINE, INVENTORY, TAKE, DROP, SAVE, RESTORE, RESTART and QUIT work.

 PunyInform is far from ready to be used for writing an actual game yet.
 If you are interested in our progress, please star or follow the project here on Github.